CM4all/pond/doc/index.rst

 continuous live stream of records as they are received by the server, but no past entries are shown.

+The first command-line argument specifies the Pond server to connect to.
+This can be a numeric IPv4/IPv6 address, a DNS host name, a local socket path (starting with :samp:`/`) or an abstract socket name (starting with :samp:`@`).

 The following filters are available:

 - :samp:`type=TYPE` shows only records of the specified type.